Ngā pitopito kōrero, ngā rangahau hoki

 The 8th Annual Global Haemophilia Advocacy Leadership Summit

-By Sue Ellis, HFNZ CEO
+By Sue Ellis, HNZ CEO

 Along with President Deon York, I recently attended the 8th Global Haemophilia Advocacy Leadership Summit in Lisbon, Portugal.
 This is my second attendance of these annual summits, and this one provided even more interesting presentations and workshops over the two days.
 It is always a privilege to be invited to attend these annual summits, hosted by the Haemophilia Advocacy Advisors Board, Bayer, and Biomarin.
 Although it was a long way to travel, it was kindly funded by Bayer and co-sponsored by Biomarin